-Reid Keller is the Associate Director of Choirs at Davenport Central High School in Davenport, IA.
-Currently in his eighth year of teaching and fourth at Central, Reid co-directs the Freshman Chorus and is the conductor of The DC Men’s Choir.
+Reid Keller Reid Keller is the Assistant Choir Director at Davenport Central High School in Davenport, IA.
+Currently in his tenth year of teaching and sixth at Central, Reid co-directs the Freshman Chorus and is the conductor of The DC Men’s Choir.
 Keller also directs the 27-member show choir band, which accompanies both the preparatory and varsity show choirs.
-Under his direction, “Pit Nation” has earned numerous “Best Band” caption awards at competitions around the Midwest.
+Under his direction, “Pit Nation” has earned 11 “Best Band” caption awards at competitions around the Midwest.
 Mr. Keller also serves as Central’s Varsity Boy’s Golf Coach.
-Beginning in the fall of 2017, Reid also became Director of Choirs at Mid-City High School in Davenport.
-At M-C he directs the Mid-City Singers ensemble and teaches Music Theory.
+Beginning in the fall of 2020, Reid began teaching at Sudlow Intermediate School, Davenport Central’s main feeder.
+At Sudlow, Reid directs the Sudlow Men’s Choir, 8th Grade Choir, and 7th Grade General Music.

-Prior to arriving in Davenport, Mr. Keller taught 9-12 Vocal Music at Mid City High School in Davenport (2017-2020), 5-12 Vocal Music at Tri-Center Community Schools in Neola, IA (2013-2015) and 7-12 Vocal Music at Manson Northwest Webster Community Schools in Manson, IA (2011-2013).
+Prior to his current positions, Mr. Keller taught 9-12 Vocal Music at Mid City High School in Davenport (2017-2020), 5-12 Vocal Music at Tri-Center Community Schools in Neola, IA (2013-2015) and 7-12 Vocal Music at Manson Northwest Webster Community Schools in Manson, IA (2011-2013).
 He was also the Director of the Southwest Iowa Men’s Chorus based at Iowa Western Community College for two seasons.